Guile Knots

 When used with ports without buffering, this should be safer than display.

-Procedure: format/knots a b . rest
+Procedure: format/knots port s . args

 Like format but should be safer when used with a port without buffering.